 Royal Holloway's e-learning platform is Moodle.
 Once you are registered onto your chosen modules, you will have access to module-specific Moodle sites where you will access your reading lists, along with a variety of other learning materials.
 You will also have access to the General Information for Students: Department of Music on Moodle.
 This is a crucial resource, and is where you will find coursework coversheets, information about PGT Marking Criteria, writing style guides, and links to many other resources.
-It is worth exploring Moodle beyond Music's resources, because it hosts many extra-curricular e-learning possibilities, including language support, general academic skills, e-learning support.
+It is worth exploring Moodle beyond Music's resources, because it hosts many extra-curricular e-learning possibilities, including language support, general academic skills, and e-learning support.

-You also submit your coursework on Moodle (see 7.2).
-Each time you do this, you must complete the relevant coursework coversheet and attach it to the front of your work.
-Do not forget to include your Candidate number.
+You submit your coursework on Moodle (see 7.2).
 Feedback is also provided on Moodle, via comments and annotations on coursework texts.
-All coursework is marked anonymously, and anonymous second-marking is carried out in the assessment of dissertations.
+All coursework is marked anonymously by two markers.